Setting Permissions for a Shared File in Excel (3 Handy Approaches)

 • Make sure that Select locked cells and Select unlocked cells are checked.

 Note: In the Range password box, the passcode will be used as a key to access that specific range.
-This password, on the other hand, is absolutely customizable.
-If you don’t give a password, though, any other user can simply alter the cells in your worksheet.
+If you don’t provide a password any other user can simply alter the cells in your worksheet.
 Select Permissions from the drop-down menu.
 This will bring up the Range Permissions dialog box.

 • A Confirm Password popup will display once again to verify that the password you are entering is accurate.